greymd/tmux-adtty/README.md

 <img src="./img/introduction.png" />
 </p>

+# Introduction

+When a remote terminal device cannot receives your local's terminal emulator's screen size, the layout would be broken.
+If any servers does not convey a terminal information in ssh connection, this the issue can be happened.
+This plugin helps tmux users to fix such the issue.

 ## Key binding

 * `prefix + a` - Adjust terminal emulator's column and line size properly.